zng-ui/zng/TODO/_current.md

 * Windows does not respawn fullscreen, ends the size of the normal window, borderless.
 * Return restore position selected by system when starting maximized with default position.
 * Colors don't match other apps, clear_color and background_color also does not match.

-# Pre-Merge Review

-* shortcuts.rs auto-size does not center correctly.